 For more information about hospice and Medicare, visit Medicare.gov.

 Alive Hospice’s Dedicated Hospice Care Facilities

 The vast majority of Alive Hospice patients (over 90%) receive care in their homes.
 But sometimes, to manage symptoms and needs, provide relief for caregivers, or because they simply choose to, they may stay in a dedicated hospice facility – a “home away from home.”
-Alive Hospice offers 2 facilities and will soon offer 3.
+Alive Hospice offers two facilities.
 Alive Hospice collaborates with all health care providers to ensure the right time, the right location, and the right care for patients at the end of life.